 Recent Cases in Law and Neuroscience, Curated by the Center for Law, Brain & Behavior and the Shen Neurolaw Lab with support from the Dana Foundation

-On March 5, 2021, the U.S. District Court for the Eastern District of Michigan denied Scott David McQuarrie’s motion for compassionate release.
-McQuarrie had argued that his brain tumor caused serious functional and cognitive impairments that diminished his ability to care for himself while in custody.
+In this 2021 case the U.S. District Court for the Eastern District of Michigan denied Scott McQuarrie’s motion for compassionate release.
+McQuarrie argued that his brain tumor caused serious functional and cognitive impairments that diminished his ability to care for himself while in custody.

 In 2018, McQuarrie was convicted of twelve counts related to false statements and conversion of collateral pledged for a loan from the Farm Service Agency and sentenced to serve concurrent terms of 70 months, 60 months, and 15 months.
 His sentence was enhanced because of an obstruction of justice charge he received for repeatedly interrupting jury selection proceedings before his trial.

 After experiencing memory and ambulatory difficulties in federal custody, McQuarrie petitioned for compassionate release, arguing that his “ongoing neurological deficits including ‘speech, memory, and motor skills issues,’ constitute[d] ‘serious functional or cognitive impairments that substantially diminish his ability to care for himself.’”
 He also notified the court of his intent to introduce evidence that his tumor may have affected his conduct before and during his trial.